Have you ever dreamed of exploring the vast golden sands of the Arabian dunes? Do you want to experience an adventure like no other in Dubai?

 7. Falconry – Visitors can witness the ancient art of falconry and learn about the different types of falcons.
 Falconry is an integral part of the Emirati culture, and visitors can watch these majestic birds in action.

-8. Sunset Watching – Visitors can watch the beautiful sunset over the sand dunes.
+8. Sunset Watching – Visitors can watch the beautiful sunset over the dunes.
 The sunsets in the desert are a spectacular sight that should not be missed.

 9. BBQ Dinner – Visitors can enjoy a delicious BBQ dinner under the stars in a traditional Bedouin camp.
 The dinner includes a variety of local dishes and is a great way to experience authentic Emirati cuisine.